Search waiting | Matsusada Precision

 Searching...

-Nondestructive Testing is a group of analysis techniques used to evaluate the properties of a material, component, or system without causing damage.
-Methods such as X-ray radiography and ultrasonic testing direct energy into an object.
-The resulting images (from X-rays) or echoes (from ultrasound) are then analyzed to detect internal flaws and deterioration.
+Nondestructive Testing (NDT) is a group of analysis techniques used to evaluate the properties of materials, components, or systems without causing damage or permanently altering the inspection target.
+By utilizing methods such as X-ray radiography and ultrasonic testing, engineers can detect internal flaws and characterize materials while maintaining the integrity of the object.

-X-ray inspection systems use an X-ray tube as the radiation source.
-During an inspection, X-rays from the tube are projected through the target object, and a transmitted image is captured by a detector, such as a Flat Panel Detector (FPD).
-These images are then analyzed to identify internal defects, corrosion, and other forms of deterioration.
+X-ray Inspection Systems utilize an X-ray tube as a radiation source.
+During inspection, X-rays penetrate the target object, and the transmitted radiation is captured by a detector, such as a Flat Panel Detector (FPD).
+The resulting images allow for the non-invasive identification of internal defects, corrosion, and other structural inconsistencies.

-Ultrasonic testing (UT) employs an ultrasonic transducer.
-This device contains a piezoelectric element that vibrates when a high-frequency voltage is applied, generating ultrasonic waves.
-These waves are transmitted into the object under inspection, and the resulting reflected waves (echoes) are measured to detect internal flaws.
+Ultrasonic Testing (UT) employs an ultrasonic transducer equipped with a piezoelectric element.
+When a high-frequency electrical signal is applied, the element vibrates to generate ultrasonic waves.
+These waves propagate through the object, and the reflected waves (echoes) are analyzed to locate internal flaws or measure thickness.

 Matsusada Precision provides a comprehensive range of solutions for nondestructive testing.
-Our offerings include complete X-ray inspection systems, as well as critical components such as high-voltage power supplies for X-ray tubes and high-frequency power supplies for driving piezoelectric elements.
+Our lineup includes complete X-ray inspection systems, high-voltage power supplies optimized for X-ray tubes, and high-speed power amplifiers for driving piezoelectric elements in ultrasonic transducers.

 Nondestructive Testing (NDT)